10 Little Things That Could Be Making Your Home a Fire Hazard

 Having old smoke alarms—even if they work!

 An effective smoke alarm can make all the difference when it comes to surviving a house fire.
 It’s not enough to change the batteries twice a year, you also need to replace your alarms every decade.
 “You should test your smoke alarms every month,” says Lorraine Carli, vice president of outreach and advocacy for the National Fire Protection Association.
 “But also don’t forget to check the dates and replace an alarm it’s more than 10 years old.”
-(These are things smart homeowners do every year to save money and prevent big screw-ups.)
+These are 16 things all smart homeowners do every year.

 Leaving the kitchen while you cook